conradmagnes/moca-pop/README.md

 The purpose of the RigidBody model is to enforce stricter constraints on marker labeling.
 By assuming a collection of markers are placed on a body that is *more or less* rigid, we can calibrate a RigidBody model and use it to identify mislabeled markers in a trial.

+Currently, a rigid body should be defined using only the markers in a VSK segment.
+An expansion to this could be a 'custom' rigid body, where markers from different segments are used to define a rigid body.
+This has been partially implemented in the `unassign_rb_markers.py` script.
+To finialize this feature, we would need to include a flag for defining a 'static' frame, as joints between segments in the VSK do not enforce a fixed distance between markers (resulting in rigid bodies overlapping near 0,0,0).

 ## Main Scripts

 ### 1. `swap_rb_markers.py`